marcobarilari/labMONSTER/README.md

 run `htop` on the terminal, it is a "graphic" interface displaying live command running and by who, each cpu usage, and RAM usage.

-### I run a command in remote and closed the connection and it seems that the command was quit.
+### I run a command in remote and closed the connection and it seems that the command was quit

 Did you use `screen`?
 Check the guide [SSH-tips](SSH-tips.md)